The Election That Broke an Inheritance

 The Mechanisms of Erosion

-The damage, however, was not merely electoral.
-It operated through identifiable mechanisms that altered how Welsh Liberalism was perceived and organised.
+The damage, however, was not only electoral.
+It operated through recognisable mechanisms that altered how Welsh Liberalism was perceived and organised.

 1. The Devaluation of Office

-Before the drift toward celebrity, the leadership of the Welsh Liberal Democrats carried constitutional weight within the party’s own ecosystem.
+Before the drift toward celebrity, the leadership of the Welsh Liberal Democrats carried symbolic weight within the party’s own ecosystem.
 It signified seriousness, rootedness, and stewardship of a historic inheritance. (source 2)

 As the public narrative around Montgomeryshire increasingly revolved around media appearances and tabloid attention, the symbolic weight of that office subtly changed.
-This was not a moral question.
-It was one of perception.
+This was not a moral question, but one of perception.
 In rural constituencies where legitimacy rests upon visible seriousness, perception carries institutional consequences.

 The effect was cumulative.
 When later leaders sought to present the party as disciplined and policy-driven, they did so in a media environment still coloured by the noise of the previous era.